 Physical issues involve illness, physical pain, older age, hormone changes, and pregnancy-related to physical changes.
 Improper sleeping posture and bedding can cause physical pain and interrupt sleepiness.

-Medical issues involved with taking medicine containing steroids, such as Corticosteroids, Cortisone, Methylprednisolone, and Prednisone, which are able to switch off the genes responsible for releasing the inflammatory chemical to the blood vessel and muscle.
-Steroids stimulate the organism to react and cause steroid side effect to insomnia.
+Medical issues involved with taking a medicine containing steroids, such as Corticosteroids, Cortisone, Methylprednisolone, and Prednisone, which are able to switch off the genes responsible for releasing the inflammatory chemical to the blood vessel and muscle.
+Steroids stimulate the organism to react and cause steroid side effects to insomnia.
 (R)

 Environmental issues such as noise, light, temperature interfering during sleeping.
 Life or circumstance changes cause anxiety and stress.

 Genetics issues are rarely found.
 Studies revealed 40 families found worldwide.
 That caused by a mutation to the protein PrP.
 (R)

 Shift work sleep disorder that individuals try to sleep during day time and feel excessive sleepiness at night, and frequently feel sleepiness both on and off the job.

 Aging issues that senior adults are able to sleep shorter periods.
 Body of old-aged adults produces a lesser hormone, which helps sleepiness.
 Aging issues may associate with other sleep disorder such as sleep apnea, circadian rhythm sleep disorder, restless leg syndrome, and other illness such as Parkinson, Alzheimer, and cardiovascular disease.
 (R)

 Some sources may call Short-term Insomnia as Transient Insomnia or Acute Insomnia – having trouble sleeping for a short-lasting less than a month.
 Short-term insomnia typically was triggered by pressure from work, exam, health problem, or relationship change.
 Usually, that symptom resolves once the stressful situation has passed, or mentally accepted it.